jillusc/QUIZ/README.md

 Quizzical is a terminal-based multiple-choice quiz game written in Python.

-Players test their knowledge across three rounds of general knowledge questions, receive immediate feedback on their answers and have their scores recorded in a Google Sheets leaderboard.
+Players test their knowledge across three question packs of general knowledge questions, receive immediate feedback on their answers and have their scores recorded in a Google Sheets leaderboard.

 Originally created as a study project in 2023, Quizzical has since been updated to run locally using a modern Node.js environment while preserving the original gameplay and Google Sheets integration.

 ![Responsive preview](README%20documentation/quizzical-amiresponsive.jpg)

----
+The live app can be viewed here: <a href="https://quizzical-ll20.onrender.com/">QU!ZZ!CAL</a>

 ## How it works